What Is Generative AI Governance

 Blue digital circuit board with the word "AI" representing generative AI governance for security, privacy, and compliance

 In an era where artificial intelligence (AI) innovations permeate almost every facet of our lives, the concept of governance has never been more critical.
 As we stand at the crossroads of AI expansion, a new and specific subfield has emerged: Generative AI Governance.
 But what exactly is it?
 How is it distinct from traditional AI governance?
 And most importantly, why is it essential for the future?
+Before diving into governance, let’s understand the generative aspect of AI.

 What is Generative AI?